 Is there a cost for UW Medicine employees to get the vaccine?

-If an employee is vaccinated through another source (private pharmacy such as Walgreens or through their provider) there may be a cost.
+If an employee is vaccinated through another location (private pharmacy such as Walgreens or with a UW provider as a patient) there may be a cost.

 How will people be sure to get their second dose?
 Is timing essential?

 If you are vaccinated with Pfizer or Moderna, a second dose will be needed to be fully vaccinated.
 It is important that everyone receive their second dose.
 Please mark your calendar with your appointment time once you are scheduled.
-We will send reminders electronically and work with managers for those employees who do not regularly use computers.
 The timeline for the second dosing is:

 Should I go back to the same location where I received my first vaccine dose to get my second shot?

-Yes, doses one and two are given at the same location.
+Yes, doses one and two are given at the same Employee Health location.

 What vaccines are available at each of the vaccination sites?